What is Search Encrypt? Why Should You Use A Private Search Engine?

 5 Ways Search Encrypt Protects You

-- No Tracking – We track no user-identifiable data, so nothing that can link your searches to your identity.
+- No Tracking of User-Identifiable Data – We track no user-identifiable data, so nothing that can link your searches to your identity.
 This means we don’t follow you around the internet or store information about your browsing behavior.

 - Expiring Browser History – When you’ve finished searching, your search history disappears.
 This means that no one can access your search terms, not even someone with access to your computer.